Grant Support

 National Experts: Dana Justice and Melissa Schick

 Brownfield and remediation projects can be complex.
 To support you through the entire process successfully, SCS Engineers provides a dedicated team of specialists.
-From site assessment to funding, cleanup, and construction, we provide our clients with a streamlined approach and create efficiencies that can give them a significant competitive advantage.
+From site assessment to funding, cleanup, and construction, we streamline the process and create efficiencies that give our clients a significant competitive advantage.

 SCS Engineers’ Brownfields Practice is a trusted resource for municipal and real estate clients planning remediation projects.
-We help shorten the project life-cycle and often the costs, plus we help our clients win EBJ and EPA-Phoenix awards for quality and engineering design.
+We help shorten project timelines and often reduce costs, and we help our clients win EBJ and EPA-Phoenix awards for quality and engineering design.
 Our experts work with you to supplement your understanding of the brownfields grant opportunities, then help you develop a successful proposal.

 In addition to the funding, our in-house grant specialists are familiar with various environmental funding sources for affordable housing projects and can tailor solutions to your needs.